 Planning for beyond Brentford

-All 6th form students have access to a drop-in careers service in school delivered by the Head of Careers Education.
+All 6th form students have access to a drop-in careers service in school delivered by the Careers Education Co-ordinator.

 6th formers are supported through the UCAS process by their dedicated tutor and by attending workshops and assemblies presented by outside speakers from higher education institutions, engaged, highly skilled alumni and other industry professionals.